Since April 2017, the government made changes around how apprenticeships are funded and delivered.

 You can also read through our case studies which give an employer's perspective on employing an apprentice.

 Our York Apprenticeship Hub offers a free service designed to support local businesses with the apprenticeship reforms.
 We can also put you in touch with other support services, depending on your needs.
-If you are considering hiring an apprentice, or would like more information, please contact us.
+If you are considering hiring an apprentice, or would like more information, contact the Apprenticeship Hub.